churris-x/google-search-shortcuts/README.md

 - [ ] Allow extension on images?
 - [ ] Allow to rebind j & k
 - [ ] Remove install & update notification?
-- [ ] Allow options to be opened directly on the extension icon
-    - [ ] Add message notifying user to refresh
+- [ ] Add message notifying user to refresh page when settings are changed

 ## Build & Install
 To use this extension in it's unpacked form you need to: